-Keep in mind, sepsis symptoms can vary depending on where the infection starts.
-“Patients may experience urinary burning if they have a urinary tract infection or a cough and shortness of breath if they have pneumonia first,” says Dr. Szot.
-“However, often symptoms are more generalized such as fevers, confusion and malaise.”
+Keep in mind that sepsis symptoms can vary depending on where the infection starts.
+“Patients may experience urinary burning if they have a urinary tract infection or a cough and shortness of breath if they have pneumonia first,” said Dr. Gonda.
+“However, often symptoms are more generalized or subtle such as fevers, confusion and malaise.”

 Who is most at risk?

-People with compromised immune systems are at greater risk for sepsis, such as “The very young, the very elderly and any people who may have conditions that suppress your immune system,” says Dr. Szot.
+People with compromised immune systems are at greater risk for sepsis, such as “The very young, the elderly and any people who may have conditions that suppress your immune system,” said Dr. Gonda.
 “For instance, if you have diabetes or if you’re an organ transplant patient who is on immunosuppressant therapy, you’re at somewhat higher risk.”